-The main issue I have with this tent, which surely can be an easy fix is how darn hard it is to get the tent, poles and stakes back into the stuff sack.
-Hopefully you remember your Boy Scouts training here.
-My advise is to fold the tent and rain fly together really tight and then do your best to slide the poles and steaks in without ripping the tent.
+The main issue I have with this tent, which surely can be an easy fix is how darn hard it is to get the tent, poles, and stakes back into the stuff sack.
+Hopefully, you remember your Boy Scouts training here.
+My advice is to fold the tent and rain fly together really tight and then do your best to slide the poles and steaks in without ripping the tent.
 Be patient.

 This double-walled solo tent is built to withstand the elements for 3 season camping.
 The Carbon Reflex 1 Tents rainfly and floor feature a DuraShield™ waterproof coating, combined with Micromesh canopy that allows for great ventilation without having to worry about moisture pooling inside the tent.

 I slept through a few major rain storms in this tent and awoke being completely dry on the inside.
 The vestibule rain fly is a little different than others on the market, instead of zippers MSR uses a combo of Velcro and a fishing style hook loop to close off the tent.
 This may take a little bit of getting used to.
 One thing I like about this design is it seems more durable in the long run when compared to stretching out a vestibule zipper.

 If your next adventure happens to include backpacking, bikepacking, ultralight camping, running rivers or just getting outdoors and not wanting to lug a bunch of gear around with you the MSR Carbon Reflex 1 Tent ($399) will be a great addition to your kit.
 Just look at how small this tent is when compared to a computer keyboard.